-Naomi Baker, solicitor in the TSP Dispute Resolution team, discusses Contempt of Court, and in particular the recent case of Neil and Hall v Henderson, in the High Court before Mr Justice Zacaroli, which reiterates the strict approach the Courts will take when considering Contempt of Court and punishing offenders.
+The TSP Dispute Resolution team, discuss Contempt of Court, and in particular the recent case of Neil and Hall v Henderson, in the High Court before Mr Justice Zacaroli, which reiterates the strict approach the Courts will take when considering Contempt of Court and punishing offenders.

 Where an individual breaches a Court Order or knowingly deceives a court, for example through falsifying evidence or witness statements, they can be punished for Contempt of Court.
 Under the Contempt of Court Act 1981, an individual can be imprisoned for a maximum of two years for such an act as well as facing serious financial sanctions.